 Grains of gold glisten in the sandy debris of ancient torrents, and nuggets are wedged in the faces of the precipices.
 Mountains of silver and copper are waiting for the miner who is bold enough to venture through that desolate region in quest of these metals.

-The journey from San Diego was made with pack mules and occupied thirty days, during which nearly every hardship and obstacle in the pioneer’s catalogue was encountered.
+The journey from San Diego was made with pack mules and occupied thirty days, during which nearly every hardship and obstacle in the pioneer’s catalog was encountered.
 When they reached the spot described by Crossman they found the place, which lay at the bottom of a deep ravine, had been covered with boulders and thirty feet of sand by the rapid torrents of five rainy seasons.
 They immediately commenced “prospecting.”
 Mrs. Braxton had the good fortune to discover a large “pocket,” from which Crossman and her husband took out in a few weeks thirty thousand dollars in gold.
 This contented the adventurers, and being disgusted with the appearance of the country, they decided to go back to California.

 Instead of returning on the same route by which they came, they resolved to cross the Colorado River higher up and in the neighborhood of the Santa Maria.
 They reached the Colorado River after a toilsome march, but while searching for a place to pass over, Crossman lost his footing and fell sixty feet down a precipice, surviving only long enough to bequeath his share of the treasure to his partner.
 Here, too, they had the misfortune to lose one of their four pack-mules, which strayed away.
 Pressing on in a northwesterly direction they passed through a series of deep valleys and gorges where the only water they could find was brackish and bitter, and reached the edge of the California desert.

-They had meanwhile lost another mule which had been dashed to pieces by falling down a canyon.
+They had meanwhile lost another mule that had been dashed to pieces by falling down a canyon.
 Mr. Whitley’s strength becoming exhausted his wife gave up to him the beast she had been riding, and pursued her way on foot, driving before her the other mule, which bore the gold-dust with their scanty supply of food and their only remaining cooking utensils.

 Their tents and camp furniture having been lost they had suffered much from the chilly nights in the mountains, and after they had entered the desert, from the rays of the sun.
 Before they could reach the Mohave river Mr. Whitley became insane from thirst and hunger, and nothing but incessant watchfulness on the part of his wife could prevent him from doing injury to himself.
 Once while she was gathering cactus-leaves to wet his lips with the moisture they contained, he bit his arm and sucked the blood.
 Upon reaching the river he drank immoderately of the water and in an hour expired, regaining his consciousness before death, and blessing his devoted wife with his last breath.
 Ten days later the brave woman had succeeded in reaching Techichipa in so wasted a condition that she looked like a specter risen from the grave.
 Here by careful nursing she was at length restored to health.
 The gold-dust which had cost so dearly was found after a long search, beneath the carcass of the mule, twenty miles from Techichipa.

 The extraordinary exploits of Mrs. Braxton can only be explained by supposing her to be naturally endowed with a larger share of nerve and hardihood than usually falls to the lot of her sex.
 Some influence, too, must be ascribed to the peculiarly wild and free life that prevails in the southwest.
 Living so much of the time in the open air in a climate peculiarly luxuriant and yet bracing, and environed with dangers in manifold guise, all the latent heroism in woman’s nature is brought out to view, her muscular and nervous tissues are hardened, and her moral endurance by constant training in the school of hardship and danger, rests upon a strong and healthy physique.
-Upon this theory we may also explain the following incident which is related of another border-woman of the southwest.
+Upon this theory, we may also explain the following incident which is related to another border-woman of the southwest.